previousnext/drush_cmi_tools/README.md

 ## Partial imports

-So as alluded above, `drush cimy` is similar to `drush cim --partial` in that it does partial exports.
+So as alluded above, `drush cimy` is similar to `drush cim --partial` in that it does partial imports.

 The way `drush cim --partial` works is equivalent to the following